kadir-ince/0x778.me/src/site/index.md

 <br> <b>

 My name is Kadir Ince. <br> 0x788 is a hexadecimal number.
-Its decimal base equivalent is [1912](https://en.wikipedia.org/wiki/Alan_Turing).
+Its decimal base equivalent is <a href="https://en.wikipedia.org/wiki/Alan_Turing" target="_blank">1912</a>.

 ## Last Posts